scrapinghub/spidermon/docs/source/item-validation.rst

 .. warning::

-   You need to install cerberus_ to use this feature.
+   You need to install Cerberus_ to use this feature.

 This `usage`_ and `validation-rules`_ guide explain the main keywords and how to make a schema.
 Here we have an example of a schema for the quotes item from the